 April 25 / 12:00 AM - April 26 / 12:00 AM

 One of the Buddha’s most profound and practical teachings has become known as “The Four Reliances.”
 This is his heart advice to students who find themselves confused about who and what to trust to guide their path: One or many teachers?
 The teachings, with their various interpretations?
 One’s own intuition?
 The Buddha’s instructions are clear, simple and precise, and immensely helpful in times of chaos.

-This weekend program of teaching and practice is open to all.
-The teachings will be given by Acharya Richard John, a long-time friend of the Madison sangha.
-The weekend will include talks, meditation instruction and practice, and small group conversations.
+This weekend program of teaching and practice is open to all members, new and senior, of the Boston Shambhala Center.
+The weekend will include talks, meditation instruction and practice, and small group conversations with senior meditation instructors.

-Heart Gifts: It is customary to offer a monetary Heart Gift to the teacher.
+It is customary to offer a monetary Heart Gift to the teacher.
 Acharyas receive no salary or benefits, and depend upon this income in order to teach for a living.
-This is completely voluntary according to your inspiration, and there is no suggested amount--any amount is appreciated.
+This is completely voluntary according to your inspiration, and there is no suggested amount--any amount is appreciated!